ivancuric/js-perf/README.md

 Considering that most animations are running either during loading or user interaction, this can give your web apps the much-needed room to breathe.

-The [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) is an upcoming feature set that will allow you to do performant JS animations off the main thread, but for now, stick to CSS transtitions and techniques like FLIP.
+The [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) is an upcoming feature set that will allow you to do performant JS animations off the main thread, but for now, stick to CSS transtitions and techniques like [FLIP](https://aerotwist.com/blog/flip-your-animations/).

 ## Bundle sizes are everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5NjcxMjQxMiwzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbLTIwODk4ODY4NzMsMzUyMjM1NTkzLC03Nj
-UxNTQyXX0=
+k1MTU0Ml19
 -->